Has a Death Occurred? We Are Available 24/7 (920) 541-7111 Live Chat

 Lois will be remembered this Saturday, March 23 at St. Mark’s Lutheran Church in Jefferson, Wisconsin beginning with visitation at 10:00 AM followed by a celebration of her life at 11:00 AM officiated by Rev. Jeanette Thorp.

 Lois will be laid to rest alongside her husband Frank at Woodland Hills Cemetery in Rosewood Heights, Illinois at a later date.

 Brad and Gretchen would like to thank the staff at Sienna Crest, Fort Atkinson for their professionalism and compassion while caring for Lois during the last months of her life.

 Lois had a lifelong devotion to cats and dogs.
 Please consider a gift to the Jefferson County Humane Society in her name as recognition of the great work they do for our animal friends.
 This is requested in lieu of flowers.
 She would value such a gift as an enduring memorial to her life.

 Visit www.schneidermichaelisfuneralhome.com to leave a condolence or light a candle in her memory.

-To send flowers to the family of Lois Meyers, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Lois Meyers, please visit Tribute Store